 The two sides of Carroll Creek.
 The the enchanting light boats,”Sailing Through the Winter Solstice,”on the ice in the winter, and the vibrant greens of the four thousand newly planted lilies, lotus, and other aquatic plants in the summer.

-Founded in 1745 by German settlers who found the gently rolling hills and fruitful soil comparable to the homeland.
+Founded in 1745 by German settlers who found the gently rolling hills and fruitful soil comparable to their homeland.

 Having fun is not hard to do here.
-As part of the city’s First Saturday series, twenty-two weekends during the year, there is an event happening, whether it be the merry National Clustered Spires High Wheel race (The only one of its kind in America) held each August, or the highly anticipated, “Fire & Ice” celebration held the first weekend in February.
+As part of the city’s First Saturday series, that take place twenty-two weekends during the year, there are events happening all the time.
+Whether it be the merry National Clustered Spires High Wheel race (The only one of its kind in America) held each August, or the highly anticipated, “Fire & Ice” celebration held the first weekend in February.

 If history is what you are searching for, Frederick is renowned for it.
 The author of “The Defence of Fort M’Henry,” or as you may know it, “The Star-Spangled Banner,” Francis Scott Key, was born here and laid to rest here.
 The Civil War raged all around Frederick County Maryland, and Frederick City itself was ransomed to General Jubal Early for $200,00 in July of 1864 as payment for not reducing the city to embers on his march to Washington.

 Antiques, old records, imported Olive oil, and coffee shops, are just a sampling of the two-hundred speciality shops, restaurants and art spaces within Frederick.
 You’ll find an eclectic mix of eateries here, Tapas from Isabella’s, authentic Italian from Il Porto’s, or Mexican from La Paz.
-On any given night you may even hear the sound of a loud “OPA!” as your server at Ayse Meze delivers your flaming Greek inspired appetizer.
 Or stop by to see for yourself why Fredericktonians love long-time staples, Firestone’s and Brewer’s Alley.

-If you’re not a teetotaler, you and your designated driver should head outside of the historic district and visit the Flying Dog Brewery.
+For a fun diversion, you and your designated driver should head outside of the historic district and visit the Flying Dog Brewery.
 Here you can sample the latest award winning suds while waiting to tour the brewery, or just hang out with the locals in the brightly lit and homey feeling tasting room.

 Besides the incredible restaurant choices, the weekend events, and the wide-range of shopping venues, Frederick is also well know as an art destination.
 Everywhere you look (And do look) you will find hidden artistic gems.